glentner/python-102/docs/source/tutorial/logging.rst

 ^^^^^^^^

 The `logging <https://docs.python.org/3/library/logging.html>`_ module is quite comprehensive and allows the user to heavily customize many parts of the behavior.
-It is pretty strait forward to implement your own logging functionality; unless you’re doing something special why not use the standard library?
+It is pretty straightforward to implement your own logging functionality; unless you’re doing something special why not use the standard library?